innolitics/n2y/README.md

 ## Changelog

+### v0.10.1
+- Add the `Client.retry` attribute to determine wether or not API calls should be retried after being rate limited.
+- Remove unshared synced block warning and leave a comment explaining why it was removed.
+- Create the `ConnectionThrottled` exception

 ### v0.10.0
 - Instead of importing the logger from the `n2y.logger` module, pass it as an argument wherever necessary to allow custom loggers to be used.